FortniteFevers/AutoLeak/README.md

 AutoLeak is a utility to generate all of the latest leaks in Fortnite, with some bonus features as well.

+Make sure to check out our Wiki, with info on how to utilitize [**settings.json**](https://github.com/FortniteFevers/AutoLeak/wiki/Settings.json-Info)

 ---

 #### AutoLeak 1.3.8 has just been released!